 Researchers affiliated to the centre draw upon many of the theories and methods that go under the umbrella of discourse studies, but they are also supplemented by other qualitative methods in both the humanities and the social sciences.
 Methods that spring to mind include critical discourse analysis, nexus analysis, public consultative discourse analysis, discourse theory, positive discourse analysis, prefigurative discourse analysis, communication for social change, communication activism, and applied global discourse studies.

-The centre works closely with the Department of Culture and Global Studies's Discourse and Contemporary Culture PhD programme, the local Discourse & Society and the Communication and Culture in Professional Settings research groups.
-The centre is also partnered with a number of other organisations in AAU, including the "Material Discursive Practices" research group in the Department of Communication & Psychology, the interfaculty Centre for Health Communication, and the interfaculty Centre for Mobility and Urban Studies (C-MUS).
+The centre works closely with the interdepartmental Interdisciplinary Discourse Studies (InterDisc) doctoral programme, the local Discourse & Society and the Communication and Culture in Professional Settings research groups.
+The centre is also partnered with a number of other organisations in AAU, including the Mattering: Centre for Discourse & Practice research group in the Department of Communication & Psychology, the interfaculty Danish Institute of Humanities and Medicine (DIHM), and the interfaculty Centre for Mobility and Urban Studies (C-MUS).